Cornish Pirates: Paver relishes coaching role despite Bedford loss

 Cornish Pirates prop Alan Paver says he enjoyed his first taste of coaching the side in their 48-36 loss at Bedford.

-Player-coaches Paver and Gavin Cattle took charge of the Pirates with head coach Ian Davies unable to travel as his wife is expecting a baby.
+Player-coaches Paver and Gavin Cattle took charge of the Pirates with

 "You get a lot of nerves on the sidelines and I'm not used to that," Paver told BBC Radio Cornwall.